yhengkang/ActivitiesAPI/README.md

 	- multiple availabilities can be booked on the same time, for the same activity, but I don't know if I should enforce uniqueness due to multiple instructors offering the same event for the same vendor being a possibility
 	- tests could be better written

--Idea for implementation of 'recurring' classes/events
+- Idea for implementation of 'recurring' classes/events
 	- add a additional 'recurring' column to availability table
 	- have a day, say 'Monday' stored in the column
 	- booking will then have to accept a new parameter 'date'